cointobanks/lifetioncoin-docs/_includes/devdoc/ref_block_chain.md

 transaction][/en/glossary/coinbase-transaction]{:#term-coinbase-tx}{:.term} which should collect and spend any transaction fees paid by transactions included in this block.

-Until the coin limit (~18 million Dash) is hit, all blocks are entitled to receive a block subsidy of newly created Dash value.
+Until the coin limit (~18 million Lifetioncoin) is hit, all blocks are entitled to receive a block subsidy of newly created Lifetioncoin value.
 The newly created value should be spent in the coinbase transaction.

-The block subsidy declines by ~7.1% per year until all Dash is mined.
+The block subsidy declines by ~7.1% per year until all Lifetioncoin is mined.
-Subsidy calculations are performed by the Dash Core [GetBlockSubsidy()][block subsidy] function.
+Subsidy calculations are performed by the Lifetioncoin Core [GetBlockSubsidy()][block subsidy] function.

 Together, the transaction fees and block subsidy are called the [block